How USGIN Works

 Interoperable Data Framework

-USGIN provides the means to make your interoperable data available for research and product development.
-It provides a framework for self-managed, distributed web-based data-sharing networks.
-The framework is designed with a comprehensive and flexible suite of standards, practices, and management tools for organizations to efficiently collect, connect, and open earth science data.
+USGIN is a framework for a self-managed, distributed web-based network to make your interoperable data available for research and product development.
+The framework is assembled with a comprehensive and flexible suite of standards, practices, and management tools for organizations to efficiently collect, connect, and open earth science data.

 Use Free and Open Source Software

-Rather than relying on proprietary or specific software, USGIN packages data so that it can be accessible through a broad array of open-source software and applications.
+Rather than relying on proprietary or specific software, USGIN promotes distribution approaches to make data accessible through a broad array of software and applications.
 USGIN data-sharing networks are designed to interact with other data exchange systems and connect information.

 OGC Services for Distributed Data

 The USGIN specifications help you build distributed data networks.
-Since USGIN does not rely on a centralized repository, you can host data locally and use standardized metadata records in a central catalog to expose your data for discovery and access by anyone.
+Since USGIN does not rely on a centralized repository, you can host data locally and use standardized metadata records to expose your data for discovery and access by anyone.

 Metadata Records Expose your Data